Tucson Event Staffing

 gavel Regional Compliance

 Arizona minimum wage is $14.70/hr.
 Market-competitive Tucson Event Staffing event labor rates: $35–$42/hr.
-Platform enforces W-2 compliance for all Tucson Event Staffing events; mandatory workers' comp and COI included in every Tucson bill rate.
+TempGuru enforces W-2 compliance for all Tucson Event Staffing events; mandatory workers' comp and COI included in every Tucson bill rate.

 event Seasonal Demand